 The only disadvantage of a direct bank is depositing the money.
 Most Germans use direct banks as their second or third bank and therefore do not need to deposit cash as they can transfer money from their other accounts.
 But in your case, as your first bank, you probably need to deposit cash.
-Therefore following is the short list of direct banks which enable cash deposit and online account opening.
+(Update March’20 – this year I discovered and have been happily using Transferwise * (* = Partnerlink – from now on will be shown as *)- You can transfer money easily and it is much cheaper than transfering directly from your local bank) Therefore following is the short list of direct banks which enable cash deposit and online account opening.
 They all do video identification (proving that you are the person you claim to be and your identification document is real) so you can do everything from your home and online.
 (Otherwise you would have to go to post and let the post employee identify you and send your documents):

 The five direct banks where you can open an account online and where you can deposit cash:

-Comdirect is the direct bank of Commerzbank.
+Comdirect* is the direct bank of Commerzbank.
 The advantage of it is that you can deposit cash at the ATMs and branches of Commerzbank.
-I’ve been using Comdirect since some years and have been happy with it.
-The advantage of comdirect is the online investment/trading functions.
-If you are an invester/ trader, check out Comdirect
+I’ve been using Comdirect since some years and have been very happy with it.
+The advantage of comdirect is the online investment/trading functions, free Visa card and free cash withdrawals all over the world.
+If you are a traveller, interested in investing or trading, check out Comdirect*

 1822direkt* is the direct bank of Frankfurter Sparkasse.
 You can withdraw money from the ATMs of all Sparkasse’s in Germany for free with your debit card, and when you are abroad, you withdraw free of charge with your Visa card.
 The cash deposit can be done in other German banks but the banks might charge you for that.
 Otherwise you can always use this account as your second account.
 You can open the 1822direct account here*.

-ING-DiBa is the online bank of ING.
+ING is an online bank I’ve been using since quite some time.
 It is easy to use and comes with a free credit card.
 As Comdirect, ING-DiBa is also a leading online bank in the matters of investing and trading.
 The cash deposit can be done at the branches of Reisebank with a minimum amount of 1.000 Euro for free.
-You can open an account at ING-Diba online.
+You can open an account at ING online.

 To summarise, I really would recommend opening an account in one (or more) more of these online banks where you can open your account online very quickly, you don’t pay any fee for account management and you have the freedom to manage all your transactions online.